opentensor/developer-docs/docs/subnets/register-validate-mine.md

 After registering your key to the subnet, you can start mining.
 You can run your own miner or select miner modules that are provided in the subnet codebase.

 :::tip Stake not needed to run a miner
-Note that to run a miner you do not need to have any stake.
+Note that to run a miner, you do not need any stake.
 You only need to register.
 :::

-If you plan to run an existing miner module, make sure to read the documentation of the specific subnet, including the node requirements to run the specific miner you want to run.
+If you plan to run an existing miner module, make sure to read the documentation for the specific subnet, including the node requirements for the miner you want to run.
 See [Preparing for Subnet](checklist-for-validating-mining.md) for more details.

 ### Moving a subnet miner to a different machine

-Once your subnet miner has began mining, you can change it to a different machine, but proceed with caution.
+Once your subnet miner has begun mining, you can change it to a different machine, but proceed with caution.

 :::tip Always minimize subnet miner downtime
-Make sure that you always minimize any downtime for your subnet miner.
-This is because missing validation requests can be significantly damaging to incentive and rewards for your subnet miner.
+Always minimize any downtime for your subnet miner.
+Missing validation requests can significantly damage the incentive and rewards of your subnet miner.
 :::

 To move a subnet miner from one machine to another, follow the below guidelines in this order: